 What I am trying to say is Twitter is a very fragile ecosystem.
 Tentative alliances form, based on shared interests/ideas, only to be shattered irreparably by inevitable misunderstandings and disagreements.

 Someone suggested that we all should just mute (or block, a harsher “punishment”) everyone that we find annoying or offensive.
 And sure, those are always possible options.

 But, really, how wise is that, looking at the big picture?
 Just because we mute or block someone doesn’t mean they or their opinions change; it just means we now have blinded ourselves to opposing viewpoints.
 We become further entrenched in our own opinions, which we then talk about ad nauseam to the very people who already hold the same opinion.
 This is the very definition of group-think at it’s finest; also known as “preaching to the choir”.
 Pretending that the world is a safe, encapsulated bubble free from the peskiness of other peoples’ perceived idiocy.

 Twitter-balance isn’t easy, it is often like walking a tightrope in stilettos.
 For example, I was criticized last night for not aggressively engaging in an argument regarding butches wearing dresses (answer: they don’t!).
-I thought I had stated my opinion clearly, in my usual subtle way, but I was accused, in no uncertain terms, of “always wimping out” when it comes to arguing on Twitter.
+I thought I had stated my opinion clearly, but I was accused, in no uncertain terms, of “always wimping out” when it comes to arguing on Twitter.